fireship-io/fireship.io/hugo/content/snippets/testing-rxjs-observables-with-jest.md

 #     - "rxjs": 6.3
 ---

-The snippet below shows you how to text asynchronous [RxJS Observables](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) with [Jest](https://facebook.github.io/jest/).
-It's probably easier than you think because you can simply
+The snippet below shows you how to test asynchronous [RxJS Observables](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html) with [Jest](https://facebook.github.io/jest/).
+It's probably easier than you think.

 ## Testing a Single Emitted Value